grayblackcode/grayblackcode/README.md

 - 👋 Hi, I’m Kabura Waruthi
 - 👀 I’m interested in Data Science, Machine Learning, and Artificial Intelligence
-- 🌱 I’m currently learning Python, R, and SQL
+- 🌱 I’m currently learning Python, R, SQL and Tableau
 - 📫 How to reach me on kafurawaruthiQ4@gmail.com

 <!---